Overview

 Conclusion

 Working through the steps of understanding and developing a player experience was enlightening.
-Looking under the hood of what goes into creating a successful player experience was exciting and daunting.
-It provides a ton of perspective into the level of craft and detail that something as "simple" as an inventory screen needs to communicate to the player what their options are successfully, and in a way that does not "break" the immersion the game provides.
-I look forward to continuing to investigate and observe what makes great games great and where others sometimes fall short.
+By working through these steps, I was able to better understand the level of craft and detail that something as "simple" as an inventory screen needs to communicate to the player what their options are successfully, and in a way that does not "break" the immersion the game provides.